 Always choose a licensed taxi and try to always travel with other people to/from your hotel at night.

-A comprehensive 10-Day Vietnam Itinerary
+A Comprehensive 10-Day Vietnam Itinerary

-10 days in Vietnam: Day 1 Ho Chi Minh
+Day 1 Ho Chi Minh

 Day one on your Vietnam itinerary is all about Ho Chi Minh City history, with a wealth of architectural sites to explore.
 Start your trip with a visit to the Ho Chi Minh City Hall, a grand, central building that was built during the 1900s French colonial era, similar in style to the Hotel de Ville in Paris.
 From here you’ll move on to the Reunification Palace, the site that held the conversations that marked the end of the Vietnam War.